Who is the Top Investor In Bit Digital Inc. (BTBT)?

 Sponsored

-The stock witnessed a 51.02% gain in the last 1 month and extending the period to 3 months gives it a 21.62%, and is -15.62% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 10.06% over the week and 12.44% over the month.
+The stock witnessed a 10.00% gain in the last 1 month and extending the period to 3 months gives it a 35.09%, and is 14.07% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 11.99% over the week and 10.93% over the month.

 Bit Digital Inc. (BTBT) Analyst Forecasts